 Because they’ll record my brother’s being shot and killed by the people; sell it as if we’re artifacts brought over here to be sold by obedient people.

 What’s a black man making money off his voice?
 A rapper or a preacher?
 A radio host or motivational guest speaker?

 The one who hates, is the one who creates.

 If any of the people hate, the weak ones show it with a piece to the face.
-Whether or not it be theirs, it’s a result of America’s growing disgrace.
+Whether or not it be theirs, it’s a result of America’s delusion of despair.

-Remember you are not fighting a system; you are not fighting laws on paper.
-But rather a system of people who believe what’s on paper.
+Remember, you aren’t fighting a system; you aren’t fighting laws on paper.
+But rather a network of people believing what’s on the paper.

 Now dream like the man who spoke his much braver.
 And start by accepting that most will see you as an impersonator.